BenjaminPlanterose/UMtools/README.md

 Also, during the manufacture, beads are pooled in equal ratio and then deposited on the array.
 As a result, the exact number of copies of each beadType is not controlled (varies from chip to chip).
 To assign the correspondence between microwells and bead types, decoding is required.
-This is done during manufacture via consecutive hybridizations with other sets of probes that target the address, a 23 nucleotide-long oligonucleotide handle (address) that links the bead to the probe in the form of a DMAP file (Nakabayashi 2017).
+This is done during manufacture via 5 consecutive hybridizations with other sets of probes that target the address, a 23 nucleotide-long oligonucleotide handle that links the bead to the probe; this information can be found in the form of a DMAP file (Nakabayashi 2017).

 ## The 450K protocol